Letters and emails are a very useful advocacy tactic.

 A note on hand-written correspondence:

 All legislators have a state email address; most list their home address and telephone number.
 Keep in mind during the legislative session they spend the majority of the week in Tallahassee, so if you’re sending physical/snail mail they may not receive your letter in time for key votes.
+The Florida Legislature is only in Session for 60 days, so late in Session, mailed correspondence is likely to be overlooked in the rush.

 State Who You Are and What You Want Up Front

 Example: Dear Senator, My name is Jane Smith and I live in your district at 111 Anyplace Lane in Florida.
-I am writing to you about LB 5 to make our employment practices more fair.
+I am writing to you about SB 5 to make our employment practices more fair.
 I urge you to support these values and this important bill.

 Hit your three most important points